shubhamjain31/Movie_API/README.md

 ## Screenshots

-In the below image, You can see how the movie API looks and add a movie,
+In the below image, You can see how the movie API looks and add a movie.
 ![Home Page](https://github.com/shubhamjain31/Movie_API/blob/main/Screenshots/Screenshot%20from%202021-02-10%2023-03-53.jpg)